xinzhoucs/Aquila_stLFR/READMEtest.md

 ### source folder:
 After running "./install.sh", a folder "source" would be download, it includes human GRCh38 reference fasta file, or you could also just download it by yourself from the corresponding official websites.

+# Running The Code:
+## 1.For Bioconda user:
+Run the following commands to read the detailed instruction or refer to Github user instruction (section below) for further information.
 ```
 Aquila_stLFR_step1 --help
 Aquila_stLFR_step2 --help